The International Society for Media, Religion and Culture (ISMRC)

 The International Society for Media, Religion and Culture (ISMRC) was founded in 2010 out of a series of conferences on the interplay between media, religion and culture starting in 1994.
 Today the ISMRC is a vibrant research community of scholars with a large variety of international, disciplinary and religious backgrounds, covering topics such as journalism on religion; religion, popular culture and entertainment; and digital religion.

-More information on the conference and registration at ismrc.org
+More information on the conference at ismrc.org